-This Agreement shall become effective upon ratification by the Parties and shall remain in effect until June 30, 2023.
+This Agreement shall become effective July 1, 2023, or upon ratification by the Parties, whichever is later, and shall remain in effect until June 30, 2024.

-This Agreement was ratified by the UFF on July 19, 2022.
+This Agreement was ratified by the UFF on February 12, 2024.

-This Agreement was ratified by the Board on August 15, 2022.
+This Agreement was ratified by the Board on February 19, 2024.

-UNITED FACULTY OF FLORIDA THE DISTRICT BOARD OF TRUSTEES OF TALLAHASSEE COMMUNITY COLLEGE Jen Robinson President Jim Murdaugh, Ph.D.
-President Martin Balinsky Vice-President Co-Chief Negotiator Eugene Lamb, Jr. Chair Dated: Dated:
+UNITED FACULTY OF FLORIDA THE DISTRICT BOARD OF TRUSTEES OF TALLAHASSEE COMMUNITY COLLEGE Martin Balinsky Martin Balinsky Martin Balinsky President Jim Murdaugh, Ph.D, President Jim Murdaugh, Ph.D.
+President Julie Baroody Chief Negotiator Jonathan Eilpatrick Johnathan Kilpatrick Dated: 2/19/2024 Dated: 2/27/2024